⟵ Back to Articles

 2017

 Some people believed there was antagonism between the Jammu Dogras and Hari Singh.
-The revenue collection of Peshawar was in the hands of Gulab Singh Dogra.
+Peshawar's revenue collection was in the hands of Gulab Singh Dogra.
 Yar Mohammad of Peshawar owed Rs 1.35 million to Lahore Darbar.
 Gulab Singh colluded with the Khan.
-In the Battle of Jamrud, when Sardar Hari Singh was driving the enemy ahead of him, one of the Gulab Singh’s men in the Sikh army shot the Sardar in the back, from behind.
+In the Battle of Jamrud, when Sardar Hari Singh was driving the enemy ahead of him, one of Gulab Singh’s men in the Sikh army shot the Sardar in the back from behind.
 The Sardar stooped over the neck of his horse.
-At the time people merely suspected Gulab Singh, but when he forgave Yar Mohammad’s dues, his complicity became more apparent.
+At the time, people merely suspected Gulab Singh, but his collaboration became more apparent when he forgave Yar Mohammad’s dues.
 Bijay Singh Dogra revealed this information.
 The Sikhs were greatly pained.
 Following this, at Gulab Singh’s explicit request, Ranjit Singh granted him Hari Singh’s territory.
 On seeing the treatment meted out to the great Sardar who had conquered so many lands for the Lahore Darbar, many Sikh Sardars were disheartened.
 Following the death of Sardar Hari Singh Nalua, no further conquest was made in the direction of North West Frontier.

 The great Nalua (1791-1837) was born in Gujranwala to Uppals – Gurdas Singh and Dharam Kaur.
-He was raised by his mother; his father died when he was eight years old.
-A the age of ten, he was initiated into the Order of the Khalsa.
+His mother raised him; his father died when he was eight years old.
+At the age of ten, he was initiated into the Order of the Khalsa.

 During a hunting expedition in 1804, a tiger attacked Hari Singh and killed his horse.
 Refusing fellow hunters’ help, he was called Nalua (literally, the one with the tiger-like claws) for “having cloven the head of a tiger who had already seized him as its pray” barehanded; hence, the cognomen Bagh-Mar or Tiger-Killer.
 At the time, he was thirteen years old.